zetifinance/main-website-2023-fork/content/pages/fleets.md

           rich_editor: We offer true pay-per-mile vehicle fleet financing; pooled across the fleet, rather than per vehicle.
 There is no penalty for driving over your estimated monthly mileage.
-Our contracts are based on a contracted mileage commitment and allow for greater flexibility in payments than traditional finance.
+Our contracts are based on a contracted mileage commitment and allow for flexible payments.
           image: /img/electric-car-1-.png
       - list_item:
           heading: "Fully automated billing "